Setagaya Castle

 How do I get to Setagaya Castle?

 The nearest station is Miyanosaka Station (Tokyu Setagaya Line — one stop from Shimo-Takaido Station).
-It is approximately a 5-minute walk from the station.
+From there it is about 5 minutes on foot.
 Very accessible by Tokyu Setagaya Line from central Tokyo.
 The Setagaya Line is a charming old street tram line.

 How much does Setagaya Castle cost to enter?